bjacobel/rak/README.md

   - Update the badge at the top of the readme to point to your new Codecov SVG
 3. Update the readme to remove all the stuff about the boilerplate and to say a bit about your new project!

-Leaving the `npm run cfn` process running will tail CloudFormation events to your console.
-You can also log into the [AWS Management Console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filter=active) to track the progress of your stack.
+Leaving the `npm run awsUtils -- launch` process running will tail CloudFormation events to your console.
+You can also log into the [AWS Management Console](https://console.aws.amazon.com/cloudformation/home#/stacks?filter=active) to track the progress of your stack.
 Once it's reached the `CREATE_COMPLETE` status:

 1. Get the nameservers (`ns-xxx.awsdns-xxx.tld`) for your new Route53 hosted zone, and point your domain to these nameservers in your registrar's DNS console.
 These changes may take a while to take effect.
 2. Push or merge your code to the `master` branch.
 Travis will test, lint, bundle and deploy your code to S3, and you should see it at your domain shortly.